 If you do not have these parts, you might want to source the part number for this switch in anticipation of purchasing one.

-The extra rotation moves the switch contact ring allowing it to provide 12 volts to the fog light contact pictured below.
+The extra rotation moves the switch contact ring allowing it to provide 12 volts to the fog light contact. (yellow arrow photographed below).

 Modification complete.
 Install into outer switch casing and test rotation.

-Begin reassembly of the switch by installing two small springs in the center (blue arrows) with the small metal balls on top of the center springs
+(Photograph below) Begin reassembly of the switch by installing two small springs in the center (green arrow) with the small metal balls on top of the center springs. (yellow arrow).

-Install four larger springs in the corresponding openings in the switch base.
+(Photographs below) Install four larger springs in the corresponding openings in the switch base. (red arrow).

-Offer up the switch contact ring to the switch actuator.
-Note the orientation of the four projections on the back of the contacts ring.
-These fit inside the corresponding four springs. (red arrows) Carefully position the switch ring projections over the corresponding four springs.
+(Photographs below) Offer up the switch contact ring to the switch actuator.
+Note the orientation of the four projections on the back of the contacts ring. (green arrow) These fit inside the corresponding four springs. (red arrow).
+Carefully position the switch ring projections over the corresponding four springs.
 It will only fit one way.

 Install the washer onto the bottom of the switch shaft.
 Note the square notch on the outer casing (red arrow).
 This corresponds to an identical key on the switch base.

 Install the spring on top of the washer.